afotey/CSV-Charts/Action-and-filter-hooks.md

 You could reformat the tooltips for instance, or you could modify axis title text.
 You could also add arguments to the chart args that M Chart doesn't use by default like change the colors used to render the chart.

-See the [Highcharts API](http://api.highcharts.com/highcharts) reference for all the posibilities.
+See the [Highcharts API](http://api.highcharts.com/highcharts) reference for all the possibilities.

 - Arguments
 	- `$chart_args`